 A recent study offers great news for cancer patients who are suffering from the intensity of their treatments.
 Cannabis may be a great alternative to opioids when it comes to managing pain and sickness.

-According to the lead researcher in a study on the use of cannabis for cancer patients, “Cannabis is a very good alternative to reduce opioid consumption, to increase quality of life, and to reduce pain, nausea and vomiting.”
+According to the lead researcher in a study on the use of cannabis for cancer patients, “Cannabis is a very good alternative to reduce opioid consumption, to increase the quality of life, and to reduce pain, nausea, and vomiting.”

 Any way to make it through cancer treatments a bit more comfortably is good news for those who are suffering through these intense treatments.

 Veterans in Louisiana advocate for medicinal marijuana